Learn Salem’s History

 1850

-Nathaniel Hawthorne finished The Scarlet Letter while living at 14 Mall Street.
+Nathaniel Hawthorne completed and published The Scarlet Letter while living at 14 Mall Street.

 1851